The Abandoned (2006 film): Plot

 A Russian peasant family is eating dinner when a truck stops in the front yard.
 The father opens the door of the truck to find a dead woman and two crying infants in the seat next to her.

 Marie Jones, an American woman, is seen in a Russian hotel room making a call to her daughter; she then goes to meet a local notary, who tells her that she has inherited some property, and that she should visit it.
 Having been taken to the wooded island, she finds that the house is dilapidated and inhabited by zombie-like creatures, one of whom looks like her.
 Having attempted to escape, she meets Nikolai, who tells her that they are fraternal twins, adopted separately following the murder of their mother.

-The house seems to change at random between a state of dilapidation and a state of domestication.
+The house seems to change at random between dilapidation and domestication.
 Threatened by the zombie-like creatures, Nikolai shoots one of them in the leg, only to find that the wound appears on his own body.
 He deduces that they are his and Marie's doppelgängers, and that 'what happens to them happens to us'.
-When Nikolai falls into a hole in the floor while the house is dilapidated, Marie is unable to rescue him as the hole suddenly is sealed when the house changes to a domesticated state.
+When Nikolai falls into a hole in the floor while the house is dilapidated, Marie is unable to rescue him because the hole suddenly seals as the house changes to a domesticated state.

 Marie attempts to escape by rowing across the river.
 After a lengthy walk on the opposite bank, she happens upon a house, only to find that it is the house she has escaped from, with Nikolai inside.
 He explains that their father intended to kill them along with their mother when they were babies, and that they cannot leave until he has managed to reunite the family in death.
 The house reverts to its state on the night of the murder, and they see their father returning home.